Alif1507/DaurinV2/README.md

 admin API.
 Inactive profiles are denied access even when their Supabase token is otherwise valid.

+### Configure the school data

+After creating the first administrator, complete this onboarding sequence for each school deployment:

+1. Sign in as the administrator and open **Dashboard → Locations**.
+2. Add every location that students and teachers may select in a report.
+Use names that are familiar at that school, for example `Kantin Utama`, `Laboratorium IPA`, or `Kelas 9A`.
+3. Review registered users in **Dashboard → Users**.
+Assign trusted accounts to the `staff` or `admin` role through the protected Users API (available in Swagger) or the documented Supabase administrator workflow.
+4. Review the waste-sorting guides through the protected Guides API, then check CAMIDE labels and local handling procedures before enabling daily use.
+5. Ask staff to submit a test report with a photo, process it to completion, and confirm that the report, signed photo preview, and dashboard totals appear correctly.
+6. Remove test data through an authorized administrator workflow before launch if it should not be included in the school's operational history.

+Locations are managed by the administrator; staff can view location performance but cannot create locations.
+Students and teachers should begin reporting only after the administrator has completed the location list.
+Whenever rooms or facilities change, the school administrator must keep this list up to date.

 ## Frontend routes

 | Route | Access | Purpose |